 McKnight’s Danger Muffin

 Not all of Permit Alley’s best patterns were created in southern Belize.
-Yellow Dog’s own Doug McKnight and renowned fly tier created the Danger Muffin from his experience chasing permit in the Caribbean.
+Doug McKnight, a renowned fly tier, created the Danger Muffin from his experience chasing permit in the Caribbean.
 Then he cast the fly to permit in southern Belize…and since anglers and guides have been much happier.
 Tied with laser-cut synthetic claws designed by Super Fly’s Pat Cohen and then a body of McKnight’s unique blend of deer hair and rabbit fur, the Danger Muffin is designed to swim while being stripped allowing it to stay in the danger zone longer, which means it is more likely to be eaten.
 This fly can be your wingman anytime for a Belize saltwater flats trip.

 Enrico Puglisi (EP) is known as a creator of flies that catch fish.
 His EP Crab is no different.
 The EP Crab is tied in two variations—a standard and a “micro crab.”
 The micropattern is best suited for situations when a delicate presentation is required, whereas the traditional EP is larger and heavier and ideal for deeper waters.
 Tied with Puglisi’s specially crafted and blended “EP fibers” the body’s slightly contrasting colors create a life-like appearance.
 Both patterns use appropriately matched Sili-legs, providing life-life swimming, or fleeing actions.
 Guides from Dangriga to Placencia always have plenty of standard or micro EP Crabs for pursuing permit on the fly.